tolgaoguzhanuredi/D/README.md

 Conclusion:
 The Snoop Dogg NFT Minter provides a unique opportunity for Snoop Dogg fans to create and trade digital collectibles in a secure and accessible way.
 The dApp leverages the benefits of the Solana network to provide fast and reliable transactions, making it an ideal platform for NFT creation and trading.

-Getting Started
+Getting Started:

-To run the development server: yarn yarn run dev
+To run the development server
+yarn
+yarn run dev